 Even though there is no clear leader in plaque removal when you look at Oral-B vs Sonicare, there are several other factors to consider when deciding which electric toothbrush to buy.
 Let's have a quick look at those factors that give one brush an edge over the other:

 - Aesthetics: Many people think that Sonicare is a better-looking brush, saying that it has a sleeker design and better color coordination.
 Oral-B's brush heads often don't match the handle.
 Some even say that an Oral-B brush looks and feels like a toy.

 - Noise: Another advantage for Sonicare is the fact that it is quieter.
 It's true that both of the brushes make noise.
 However, some reviewers note that Oral-B's motor is so loud you might want to close the door while you brush.

 - Warranty: Both brands offer a two-year warranty on their products.
 Oral-B also offers a full additional year for free if you register on their website.
-That is definitely worth considering when shopping for higher end models.
-If you are going to spend a couple hundred bucks on a brush, you want to get a few years out of it, right?
+That is definitely worth considering when shopping for higher-end models.
+If you are going to spend a couple of hundred bucks on a brush, you want to get a few years out of it, right?

 - Price range: Naturally cost is always an important consideration.
 Once you have decided your budget you may find that one brand has more features than the other in the same price range.
 By the same token, you may notice that the additional features aren't important and therefore choose the model that is slightly less expensive.